Task-Adaptive Saliency Guidance for Exemplar-free Class Incremental Learning: Conclusions

 \section{Conclusions}

-In this paper we propose robust saliency guidance for DFCIL.
-The insight behind ROSS is to consider guiding the model to focus on salient regions with less drift.
-We show that robust saliency guidance is crucial to mitigate forgetting across tasks.
-Experiments demonstrate that ROSS is effective and surpasses the state-of-the-art.
-ROSS can be easily combined with other methods, leading to large performance gains over baselines.
-Qualitative results also show that low-level tasks are stable across different tasks, resulting in less catastrophic forgetting.
+In this paper, we propose an approach of task-adaptive saliency guidance for EFCIL.
+The insight behind TASS is to guide the model to focus on salient regions and inhibit saliency drift.
+We show that robust saliency guidance is crucial to mitigating forgetting across tasks.
+Experiments demonstrate that TASS is effective and surpasses the state-of-the-art.
+TASS can be easily combined with other methods, leading to large performance gains over baselines.
+Qualitative results also show that low-level tasks are stable across different tasks, resulting in less forgetting.